Wunderbyte-GmbH/moodle-local_wunderbyte_table/README.md

 to your wunderbyte_table classs (look in the _container templates to understand how this works).

+Each column defined as sortable will display carets in the table header.
+They have the same functionality as sortcolumn select & changesortorder element displayed in top of table.

 ### Exploding strings for columns storing multiple values
 The define_filtercolumns function also supports columns with multiple values stored as string with a separator.